Skip to content

 How to Change System Locale in Windows 11

-You change the system locale in Windows 11 to ensure older, non-Unicode programs display text correctly.
+You change the system locale in Windows 11 to make older programs display text correctly, especially those that predate or don’t fully support the modern Unicode standard.

 Difference Between Display Language and System Locale

-It is important to know that your display language and system locale are not the same.
+It’s crucial to understand the difference between your display language and system locale.
 Your display language controls the menus, buttons, and text you see in Windows.
-The system locale controls how non-Unicode programs interpret text data.
+The system locale controls how older programs that can’t handle the modern Unicode standard interpret text data.
 Changing one does not automatically change the other.

 How to Change System Locale via Control Panel